Masturbating Men May Face Fines In Texas Under Proposed Law

-One Texas lawmaker wants to fine men for masturbating, put a mandatory waiting period on Viagra purchases and require a medically unnecessary rectal exam before a vasectomy.
+One Texas lawmaker wants to fine men for masturbating, put a mandatory waiting period on Viagra purchases, and require a medically unnecessary rectal exam before a vasectomy.

 The satirical bill, dubbed the “Man’s Right To Know,” was proposed by Texas state Rep. Jessica Farrar as a way to highlight anti-abortion laws created by men for women, according to My San Antonio.